mvolkmann/blog/src/server-sent-events.md

 });
 ```

-The following `package.json` file can be used to start the server.
+The following `package.json` file can be used to start the Node server.

 ```json
 {